JGCRI/osiris/README.md

 # <a name="Citation"></a>Citation
 <!-- ------------------------>
 <!-- ------------------------>
-Ahsan et al., (2023). osiris: An R package to process climate impacts on agricultural yields for the Global Change Analysis Model.
-Journal of Open Source Software, 8(85), 5226, https://doi.org/10.21105/joss.05226
+Ahsan, H., Khan, Z., Snyder, A., Kyle, P., & Vernon, C.R.
+(2023). osiris: An R package to process climate impacts on agricultural yields for the Global Change Analysis Model.
+Journal of Open Source Software, 8(85), 5226. https://doi.org/10.21105/joss.05226

 <!-- ------------------------>
 <!-- ------------------------>